LiuStudio/Roguelike-dungeon-generator/README.md

 ##The Algorithm

-I strongly recommend you read about Maze Generator Algorithm written by Jamis Bucks http://www.jamisbuck.org/presentations/rubyconf2011/
+* I strongly recommend you read about Maze Generator Algorithm written by Jamis Bucks http://www.jamisbuck.org/presentations/rubyconf2011/
-My approach of generating this Maze comes from <Reference: http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/
+* My approach of generating this Maze comes from http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/
->

 Here are the steps I follow when designing the Dungeon:
 1. Place Room in the map
 	* Generate a Room in random location(x,y) and random W and L
 	* Check whether this Room is overlapping with any other existing rooms